-An MME and an ePDG should also select a combined PGW-C/SMF, if possible, for PDN connections of UEs not supporting N1 mode that are not restricted to access the 5GC by user subscription (see "5GC" bit within Core-Network-Restrictions AVP and Interworking-5GS-Indicator AVP specified in 3GPP TS 29.272 [27] and 3GPP TS 29.273 [30]).
+An MME and an ePDG should also select a combined PGW-C/SMF, if possible, for PDN connections of UEs not supporting N1 mode that are not restricted to access the 5GC by user subscription (i.e. "5GC not allowed" bit within Core-Network-Restrictions AVP is not set and Interworking-5GS-Indicator AVP is set to "SUBSCRIBED" value as specified in 3GPP TS 29.272 [27] and 3GPP TS 29.273 [30]).

 A PDN connection of a subscription restricted from accessing the 5GC or without 5GS interworking subscribed for the APN is not subject to mobility to 5GS and may be connected to a PGW, a PGW-C or a combined PGW-C/SMF; when PGW-C (or PGW) and combined PGW-C/SMF are available for election, the preference order may be based on operator's policy in the MME or ePDG.